tsinghua-ideal/ExtendibleRadixTree/README.md

 keyNum: the num of keys in the synthetic dataset

-distribution: the synthetic dataset distributoin, 0 - dense, 1 - sparse

-OptanePath: Optane DCPMM path where the memory will be allocated, by default
+OptanePath: Optane DCPMM path where the memory will be allocated, by default, it's will be allocated on DRAM.

 ```
-./nvmkv <keyNum> <distribution> <OptanePath>
+./nvmkv <keyNum> <OptanePath>
 ```
 For example:

 ```
-./nvmkv 10000000 0 /mnt/aep1/test
+./nvmkv 10000000 /mnt/aep1/test
 ```

 ### Reference